wongxingjun/LXCManager/README.md

 - MySQL-5.6

 ##Tips:
-This is a simple system to manage LXCs in a server.
+This is a simple system to manage LXCs.
 I ran it successfully on my PC with Ubuntu 12.04.
-Due to some bugs in LXC(v1.0.0-alpha) and uncomplete suportting provided by libvirt towards LXC, some advanced functions are not implemented perfectly, such as vCPU number limit and memory limit.
+Due to some bugs in LXC(v1.0.0-alpha) and incomplete suportting provided by libvirt towards LXC, some advanced functions are not implemented perfectly, such as vCPU number limit and memory limit.

 ##TODOs:
 This system is just a demo and a more advanced one will come soon.